-If you listen to these music studios a lot on your phone, this could be a problem.
-You'll notice the distortion or interference coming from your speakers every time you receive a text message.
+If you listen to these music instruments a lot on your phone, this could be a problem.
+You’ll notice the distortion or interference coming from your speakers every time you receive a text message.

 Ever since the 1970’s the iconic white woofer and signature sound of Yamaha’s nearfield reference monitors have become a genuine industry standard for a reason – their accuracy

 Both speakers are identical in terms of build quality and set up.
 Both speakers are solidly built and last a long time.
 Either one can be chosen and it will last you for many decades, or until you get bored and want to move on!